ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

       </DataStore>
     </EdmSchema>
     ```
     For each column in the database, indicate its field name, whether that column contains unique values (social security numbers are unique, but dates of birth are not), and whether that column should be searchable (a value of *true* indicates it should be searchable).

     Select up to five columns per database to be searchable.
 These are the columns that will be used with EDM classification.

+    In our example, the `firstname`, `creditcard`, and `ssn` fields will be used for EDM classification.

 4. [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).